 Her scholarly writing "Her/Me/Draco Malfoy: Tween Fangirl Communities and their Fictions" opens the section of Girl Wide Web 2.0: Revisiting Girls, the Internet, and the Negotiation of Identity on Girls as Cultural Producers.
 Jaime's poetry has recently been featured in journals such as The North American Review, The Collagist, The Nervous Breakdown, decomP , Word Riot, Prick of the Spindle, Gargoyle Magazine, Women Arts Quarterly, The Hoxie Gorge Review, and The Southeast Review.
 Her short fiction has appeared in Storyscape and the journal of the Modern Language Society, and a chapbook of her poems, Note That They Cannot Live Happily, is available from Split Oak Press.
 She has been featured twice on the public radio show Out of Bounds.
+Jaime is also co-author of the textbook Business Communication for Professionals (Cognella Publishing).

-Her classes include Academic Writing I, which draws on themes of modern American lives as source material while emphasizing critical thinking; Argument; Writing the Personal Essay; Poetry Writing I; Poetics; Women and Writing; and Introduction to Creative Writing.
-She also teaches five personally developed classes: the Ithaca Seminar Fantasy, Fandom, and Fans: Exceeding Our Own Lives; the Themes and Perspectives course Writing the Poetry of Social Justice; the Honors Seminar Plotting Marriages; the Honors mini-seminar The Philosophy of Im/Possiblity: Magic vs. Technology, Reading for Writers, and Writing Center Pedagogy.
+Her classes include Academic Writing I, which draws on themes of modern American lives as source material while emphasizing critical thinking; Argument; Writing the Personal Essay; Poetry Writing I; Poetry Writing II; Poetics; Women and Writing; and Introduction to Creative Writing.
+She also teaches five personally developed classes: the Ithaca Seminar Fantasy, Fandom, and Fans: Exceeding Our Own Lives; the Themes and Perspectives course Writing the Poetry of Social Justice; the Honors Seminar Plotting Marriages; the Honors mini-seminar The Philosophy of Im/Possibility: Magic vs. Technology, Reading for Writers, and Writing Center Pedagogy.
 During the summer, she teaches Writing the College Application Essay as part of IC's summer college for high school students.

 - M.F.A.
 Writing, Sarah Lawrence College